 The School nurse may serve as a health clinic.

 Q.Why did the campus mark my child’s absence as unexcused even though I turned in a note and/or called to let the campus know my child would be absent?

 A. The reasons could include the following:

-The parent absence note was not turned in to the attendance clerk within 2 school days after the students return to school after an illness.
+The parent absence note was not submitted to the attendance clerk within 3 school days after the students return to school after an illness.

 The student’s absence was due to a reason not considered excused by State guidelines and/or District policy.
 Please refer to the Student and Parent handbook for more information.

 The student’s absence may have required a doctor’s note to be excused due to excessive absences resulting in a violation of the 90% Rule.
 Please refer to the Student and Parent Handbook for more information.